There is a wide variety of teaching styles, from instructor to instructor, school to school, style to style, nuance to nuance, and so on.

 - Auxillary Training

-And of course, quite a bit of learning How to Apply what you learn in the forms – Applications and Crossing Hands.
+And quite a bit of learning How to Apply what you learn in the forms – Applications and Crossing Hands.
+Here are some Tips for Learning a Martial Art.

 Ji Ben Gong or Basic Skills Training